 The bill amends several sections of Florida Statutes to enhance the status and operational flexibility of charter schools.
 It establishes that charter schools are considered public facilities for concurrency purposes, allowing them to be included in local comprehensive plans.
-Developers are authorized to make improvements or contributions to public schools, including charter schools, and receive credits against education impact fees for these contributions, provided the benefiting school is within a 3-mile radius of the development.
-Additionally, local governments are prohibited from imposing vehicular stacking ordinances that could limit enrollment during school hours.
+Developers are authorized to make improvements or contributions to public schools, including charter schools, which will be credited against education impact fees.
+The bill also prohibits local governing authorities from imposing vehicular stacking regulations that could limit enrollment during school hours and revises building requirements for charter schools, ensuring they are not subjected to more stringent local regulations than traditional public schools.

 H 569 c1: 163.3180, 163.31801